aanrv/Mastermind/README.md

 # Mastermind

-A single player take on the classic board game, Mastermind.
+An implementation of the board game, Mastermind, played on the CLI.